-Next we will be applying the amber lacquer.
+Next, we will be applying the amber lacquer.
 You will need to mask the sides of the guitar with your painters masking tape before applying.
 Once done place the guitar on a solid workbench face up.
 Start spraying your amber lacquer lightly using even arm movements to give an even coverage and feather in from the edges.
 Remember don’t try to cover your guitar in one go you will just create a headache for yourself if you go too heavy right from the start.
-Your stain will run and you will have repairs to do which will only over complicate the process more than it needs to be.
-Things should already be starting to take shape by this stage and you should see a nice transition from your amber to darker edge.
+Your stain will run and you will have repairs to do which will only overcomplicate the process more than it needs to be.
+Things should already be starting to take shape by this stage and you should see a nice transition from your amber to the darker edge.

 Add Tobacco..to get a Smokin Transition of Colour

-Now it’s time to really finish things of with a nice transitional tobacco that will give you that beautiful 3 tone burst effect.
+Now it’s time to really finish things off with a nice transitional tobacco that will give you that beautiful 3 tone burst effect.
 You can apply this freehand if you know what you are doing or you can apply your tear drop mask to the center of the guitar and spray lightly outwards to the edge of the guitar.
 Keep applying by moving from the middle of the guitar to the outer edge until you are happy with the gradation of color.
 Once dried you can then start to clean up a little.
 Take a close look at your handy work and sand back any spots or areas you are not completely satisfied with.